insomniaeddie/Snake_game/README.md

 ## Description

 This is a simple snake game built using Python and the Pygame library.
 The game features a snake that grows in size as it eats fruits.
-The game also includes background music and sound effects.
+The game has three difficulty levels (easy, medium and hard), it also includes background music and sound effects.